 Sociology of health and illness; substance use; HIV/AIDS; urban health; sociology of work and economic life; health disparities; research participation; research methods, especially longitudinal and mixed-methods research

 My current research focuses on three areas in medical sociology, all related to exploring socio-economic and structural relationships around vulnerability, risk behaviour and health outcomes among marginalized populations.
-My research is predominantly conducted in partnership with the Urban Health Research Initiative of the British Columbia Centre for Excellence in HIV/AIDS, which specializes in research on HIV/AIDS, addictions, and urban health.
+My research is predominantly conducted in partnership with the British Columbia Centre on Substance Use of the British Columbia Centre for Excellence in HIV/AIDS, which specializes in research substance use, addiction, HIV/AIDS and urban health.

 The first area of research involves observational work emphasizing how socio-economic well being – including income, income generation and material security – influences the prevalence and experience of drug- and HIV-related harm, access to social and health services and burden of disease.

 The second area involves translating findings from my observational research into applied studies focusing on social and structural interventions and their impacts on HIV- and drug use-related health risks.
 I’m currently the principal investigator of a project exploring the impacts of alternative social assistance disbursement on drug-related harm.
 This Canadian Institutes of Health Research-funded project is a mixed-methods study examining how staggering the disbursement of social assistance mitigates or potentiates escalations in drug use and drug-related harm (e.g., overdoses, emergency room admissions, public disorder) that coincide with the timing of synchronized monthly social assistance payments.
 It also seeks to document the experiences and financial management strategies of individuals’ whose social assistance is desynchronized as a part of this project.